The Ember — Front Cover

 Grounded in the latest archaeology, genetics, and archaeoastronomy, it proposes a five-vector framework for understanding how civilizations anticipate and survive catastrophic collapse . . . and why the question matters now more than ever.

 The further back we look, the less stone there is.
 The Ember told you what we know.
-The stars tell you which is which on every page.
+The stars inform you on the level of confidence and certainty of the discovery on every page.
+And the room remains open.

 About the Author

 Herb Schreib is a cloud and security architect with over 30 years in cybersecurity, currently based in Porto, Portugal.
-He is the founder of HumanSide Technologies and the AI Symposium — a multi-AI deliberation platform where Claude and Grok engage in structured, transparent debate on scientific and historical questions.
+He is the founder of HumanSide Technologies and the AI Symposium: a multi-AI deliberation platform where Claude, Grok & humans engage in structured, transparent debate on scientific and historical questions.

 The book is the first volume of The Ember Trilogy.
-Book 1, The First Keepers, begins in April 2026.
+Book 1, The First Keepers, begins in April 2026 and will be released later this year.

 The Living Trilogy